neworderby/dbt_ml_retail/README.md

 ### In Yandex DataLens:

-1. First change the settings in Clickhouse cluster to access the Datalens tool
+1. First change the settings in Clickhouse cluster to access the DataLens tool

-2. Sync your cluster with Datalens
+2. Sync your cluster with DataLens
 ![](./docs/connect_to_clickhouse.png)

 3. Create model